 and the integrated information of mechanism \(ABC\) is \(\varphi = 1/3\).

 Note that in order for a new concept to be created by a cut, there must be a within-mechanism connection severed by the cut.

 In the previous example, the MIP created a new concept, but the amount of \(\varphi\) in the cause-effect structure still decreased.
 This is not always the case.
 Next we will look at an example of system whoes MIP increases the amount of \(\varphi\).
-This example is based on a five node network which follows the logic of the Rule 154 cellular automaton.
+This example is based on a five-node network that implements the logic of the Rule 154 cellular automaton.
 Let’s first load the network:

 >>> network = pyphi.examples.rule154_network() >>> state = (1, 0, 0, 0, 0)

 For this example, it is the subsystem consisting of \(A\), \(B\), and \(E\) that we explore.
-This is not the main concept of the system, but it serves as a proof of principle regardless.
+This is not the major complex of the system, but it serves as a proof of principle regardless.